-Cavers & Stuart, Dry Goods, Clothing, Boots and | Shoes, Groceries, Provisions, Crockery, etc., corner Broadway and Railway avenue.
-Deloraine, Man.-This is the oldest general store in this part of the country, having been established as far back as 1882, at what is called the old town, before there was any Railway communication with this part of the Northwest.
-It was founded by the present proprietors, and finally, when this became the terminus of the M. & S. W. Railway, they moved to their present quarters in 1886, and since which time the firm has ably maintained their reputation in this line, and number their customers all along the line of railroad and country tributary to Delorame.
+Cavers & Stuart, Dry Goods, Clothing, Boots and | Shoes, Groceries, Provisions, Crockery, etc., corner Broadway and Railway avenue, Deloraine, Man.-This is the oldest general store in this part of the country, having been established as far back as 1882, at what is called the old town, before there was any Railway communication with this part of the Northwest.
+It was founded by the present proprietors, and finally, when this became the terminus of the M. & S. W. Railway, they moved to their present quarters in 1886, and since which time the firm has ably maintained their reputation in this line, and number their customers all along the line of railroad and country tributary to Deloraine.
 Their establishment is most centrally located, and is one of the best fitted up and arranged in the trade, a thorough system of organization pervading every department, and over all, the watchful care and trained skill and experience of the esteemed proprietors.
 Limits of space prevent our attempting to give the enormous list of goods carried here.
-The array in the salesrooms includes everything in dry goods, clothing, boots and shoes, groceries, provisions, crockery, hardware, offer special advantages to the trade regarding both price and quality.
+The array in the salesrooms includes everything in dry goods, clothing, boots and shoes, groceries, provisions, crockery, hardware, etc. The firm dealing in such round lots are enabled to | deal with.
+The facilities of the firm for transacting busioffer special advantages to the trade regarding both price and quality.
 The members of the firm are James Cavers and A. P. Stuart.
 Both of these gentlemen are holding honorable positions, Mr. Cavers being Postmaster of Deloraine and Mr. Stuart Registrar of the County.
 It is to such pushing, honestly managed houses as these that Manitoba owes her prosperity, and, as one of the oldest houses in her midst, it has done its full share to secure such a splendid result.

 Smith & Balkwill, Dry Goods, Clothing, Boots and Shoes, Groeeries, Provisions, etc., Railway street, Deloraine, Man.-The premises occupied by this old established house consists of a substantial two-storey and basement building.
-It is admirably arranged and stocked throughout with an immense assortment of the finest and most artistic goods, embracing dry goods, dress goods, hosiery, clothing. fur goods, boots and shoes, groceries, etc. Throughout the entire establishment there pervades a system of order and regularity which facilitates the transaction of business and makes the house a pleasant one to etc. The firm dealing in such round lots are enabled to deal with.
-The facilities of the firm for transacting business are of an unusually complete character, enabling it to offer special advantages to customers, and to execute all orders in the 'promptest and most satisfactory manner.
+It is admirably arranged and stocked throughout with an immense assortment of the finest and most artistic goods, embracing dry goods, dress goods, hosiery, clothing. fur goods, boots and shoes, groceries, etc. Throughout the entire establishment there pervades a system of order and regularity which facilitates the transaction of business and makes the house a pleasant one to ness are of an unusually complete character, enabling it to offer special advantages to customers, and to execute all orders in the promptest and most satisfactory manner.
 Messrs.
 Smith & Balkwill do a large trade, and their house is a recognised head-quarters for fine grades of goods.
-They are well known to the' trade as honorable, liberal and conscientious business men, fair in all transactions and well meriting the success they have achieved.
-The'members of the firm are 0.
-C. Smith and R. Balkwill.
+They are well known to the trade as honorable, liberal and conscientious business men, fair in all transactions and well meriting the success they have achieved.
+The members of the firm are O. C. Smith and R. Balkwill.